Subject Summary

 Genetics has become an even more high profile subject in recent years as a result of rapid developments in genomics and the application of this knowledge to the problems of disease and the genetic manipulation of plants and animals.
 Whatever your opinion of these applications, genetics offers a viewpoint and a range of experimental approaches that is deeply embedded in most areas of biological enquiry.

 The aim of the Part II Genetics course is to produce biologists with a wide knowledge of the principles of genetics and an understanding of how they can be applied.
-As a result the course is broad in scope, ranging from microbial genetics to the genetics of evolution and populations.
-The course covers (i) genomes, chromosomes and the cell cycle; (ii) developmental genetics; (iii) human genetics, genomics and systems biology; and (iv) evolutionary genetics & adaptation.
+As a result the course is broad in scope, ranging from molecular genetics of bacteria and viruses to the genetics of evolution and populations.
+In the Michaelmas Term the course covers (i) genomes; and (ii) early development & patterning; while in the Lent Term the modules offered are (iii) the genetics of health and disease; (iv) evolutionary genetics & adaptation; and (v) mathematical genetics.
+Students take two modules each term.
 The course includes training in evaluation of scientific papers and experimental data, and features discussion sessions on the social and ethical aspects of genetics.

-As a result of a training with this breadth of approach, Part II Genetics graduates remain in demand and find it easy to move between scientific disciplines.
-Prospects can only improve as a result of genome projects, programmes in agricultural and medical genetics, the application of genetics to environmental problems and molecular genetic approaches to brain structure and function.
+As a result of a training with this breadth of approach, Part II Genetics graduates are always in demand and find it easy to move between scientific disciplines.
+Opportunities will remain strong, whether in research or in careers outside academia, as a result of genome projects, programmes in agricultural, medical and infectious disease genetics, the application of genetics to environmental problems and molecular genetic approaches to brain structure and function.

 This course is taught by the Department of Genetics.